MONEI/MONEI-WooCommerce/readme.txt

 * Press Install
 * Press Activate now
 * Go to WooCommerce > Settings > Payments > MONEI
-* Add your Account ID & Password.
+* Add your API Key.

 = If you don't have Account ID & Password =